We aim to have interesting speakers on a variety of garden related topics.

 June 19, 2017 (Monday) – Field Trip to Vancouver!
 We will be privileged to tour the personal garden of Claude LeDoux, considered “an urban sanctuary in New Westminster” by B.C.
 Living Magazine.
 Claude, Parks Horticulture Manager, New Westminster, will then give us a guided tour of landscaping development sites in Glen Brook Ravine and Queen’s Park.
 After a tailgate picnic lunch, we will head to prestigious Select Roses Nursery.
 Owner Brad Jalbert will give a special presentation on roses, after which we will be able to browse and make purchases.
 We catch the evening ferry back to Mayne.
 Car pool arrangements will be organized for the day trip.
 Further information to be posted at a later date.
 Please respond to Julie ASAP!

 July 17, 2017 (Monday) – Garden Club Al Fresco Luncheon at Robyn and Ellen’s place (756 Kippen).
-Eleanor and Allan Evans have kindly agreed to a tour of their beautiful garden prior to the luncheon.
-Garden Club members are invited to come to their place at 721 Wilks at about 11 am, then depart just before noon to carry on to the luncheon.
-Stay tuned for more information.
+Eleanor and Allan E. have kindly agreed to a tour of their beautiful garden prior to the luncheon.

 August 2017 – No meeting